ceramicnetwork/.github/OVERVIEW.md

 </br>
 </br>

-#### 2.1.1 DocIds: Immutable Permalinks
+#### 2.1.1 DocIds
+Immutable permalinks.
 A unique, immutable document identifier similar to a permalink.
 DocIds never change, even if the document is updated thousands of times.
 DocIds are the canonical reference to a document and are used to query the current version of the document from nodes.
+The DocID contains important information including the networkID of the Ceramic network on which this document belongs.

-#### 2.1.2 Documents: Append-Only Log of Records
+#### 2.1.2 Document Log
+Append-only log of records.
 Documents are modeled as an append-only log of linked records that makes up a document.
 The document log can be thought of as a "doc-chain."

+#### 2.1.3 Records
 Individual records (genesis, signed, anchor) that make up the document log.
 Smart documents can store a variety of data, ranging from JSON content to execution scripts.
 What each document can store is defined by a combination of its doctype and schema.

-#### 2.1.3 Timestamps: Blockchain Anchoring
+#### 2.1.4 Timestamps
+Blockchain anchoring and ordering.
 Documents need to specify a blockchain for anchoring document updates.
 Blockchains provide strict ordering to records and trust to document state.
 Versions: New document versions are created every time an anchor record (signifying a blockchain transaction) is added to the document log.
 Historical versions of a document can be referenced or queried by appending the versionID to the docID.

-#### 2.1.4 Doctypes: Logic Engines
+#### 2.1.5 Doctypes
+Logic engines.
 The document's smart engine.
 Doctypes describe the content rules and state transition logic that governs the document.
 Rules specified by doctypes are enforced by the protocol every time an update is made to a document.

-#### 2.1.5 Hooks: Document Micro-programs

-#### 2.1.6 Metadata: Schemas and Tags
+#### 2.1.6 Hooks
+Document micro-programs

+#### 2.1.7 Metadata
-A schema defines the format of content in a document.
+Owners, Schemas, and Tags: A schema defines the format of content in a document.
 If a schema is included, the protocol validates that every update conforms to the schema and will discard malformed updates.
 Tags are a set of keywords that allow documents to be categorized and contextualized within the network.
 They are especially useful when indexing or searching for documents.

-#### 2.1.7 Backup: External Data Persistence
+#### 2.1.8 Backup
+External third-party data persistence.
 Documents may specify one or more backup services for persisting content beyond the node.
 Document content will always be pinned locally on the node using IPFS, but oftentimes additional storge guarantees are useful.

 ### 2.2 Peer-to-Peer Network
 The Ceramic Network is a trusted, peer-to-peer, dynamic information management platform for building next-generation decentralied applications.
 The Ceramic network has been designed from the ground up to handle extreme scale, be customizable, ensure trust, Ceramic aims to provide the permissionless content management infrastructure upon which a trusted, worldwide content ecosystem can be built.
 By liberating dynamic content management from centralized servers, the Ceramic network can act as the decentralized discovery and state management layer that adds trust to our collective content online.
 Because participants can create and resolve documents for any type of information without any centralized service, Ceramic unlocks interoperability between *all platforms and services across the web*.
 Ceramic is ideal for storing information that requires guaranteed trust, cross-platform interoperability, and multi-party consumption.
 Ceramic is the trusted foundation upon which a more connected, transparent, and user-centric internet is built.
 Worldwide content ecosystem.

-#### 2.2.1 Ceramic Client Nodes
+#### 2.2.1 Ceramic Nodes
 Ceramic nodes run the Ceramic protocol and are responsible for managing documents, orchestrating backups and anchoring, gossiping updates, and responding to queries for a given set of documents which it cares about.
 Anyone can run a node to manage their own set of documents, or the documents of many users.

+##### 2.2.1.1 Ceramic Node Functions

 **Validate updates**: Schema validation, state transition rules specified by the doctype. **Pin content**: DID authorship.
 Ceramic doens't provide a locked-in account model. **Pin state**: DID authorship.
 Ceramic doens't provide a locked-in account model. **Gossip updates**: Gossip updates to documents with other nodes using libp2p. **Respond to queries**: Add description.***Delegate anchors*** Documents can optionally define a schema.
 If a schema is defined, nodes will validate that every update made to the document conforms to its schema and will discard malformed updates. **Orchestrate backups**: Every document must specify a doctype, which is its smart engine.
 Doctypes describe the rules for content and logic for state transitions.
 Doctype rules are enforced by nodes every time updates are made to the document. **Execute hooks**: Add description

+##### 2.2.1.2 Ceramic Node Configurations

 In order for nodes to perform these functions, they need to be configured.
 Ceramic nodes are extremely flexible and configurable.
 Because there is no global state on Ceramic, node operators need to configure their node to perform actions in a certain way based on the users, functionality, and use cases they desire to service. **Doctypes**: A set of doctypes that this node is capable of interacting with.
 Doctypes are packages that must be installed when the node is instantiated.
 Nodes come with three pre-installed doctypes: [Tile (CIP-N)](), [3ID (CIP-6)](), and [Account Link (CIP-N)](). **DocIds**: A list of documents that this node is responsible for watching and pinning. **Anchor services**: A list of blockchain anchor services to which this node may forward valid updates for finalization.
 Each anchor service may differentiate according to chain, frequency, cost, etc. **Backup services**: A list of backup services to which this node may forward content for redundant storage. **Hooks**: A set of micro-programs that this node is capable of interacting with.
 Hooks are packages that must be installed when the node is instantiated.